35-39 Lower O'Connell Street,

 The Metropole Cinema was taken over by the Rank Organisation in the 1950’s and had long runs of “Doctor Zhivago”, “Mary Poppins” and “Lawrence of Arabia”.
-It was closed on 11th March 1972 and the building was sold to British Home Stores who demolished it and built a new department store on the site.
+It was closed on 11th March 1972 and the building was sold to British Home Stores, together with its neighbour, the Capitol Cinema on North Prince’s Street.
+BHS demolished both cinemas and built a new department store on the site.
 The site is now occupied by a Penneys department store.

 Just login to your account and subscribe to this theater.